How to Get Rid of Japanese Knotweed

 If you believe that Japanese Knotweed is harming local ecology, may reach your property, or you wish to bring it to the attention of the local authorities, you should do so.

-Lenders generally refuse mortgages to those living on properties with Japanese Knotweed.
+Lenders may delay mortgages to those living on properties with Japanese Knotweed if it is not removed upon request.

 Yes, RICS qualified surveyors should spot Japanese Knotweed if it is present.